Money Management 1-2-3: THREE: Planning a Secure Future

 To start, take advantage of your retirement plan’s “catch-up provision.”
 If you’re 50 or older, you can save additional money each year in an IRA (individual retirement account), 401(k) or other retirement plan.
 The amounts change each year.
 Visit the Internal Revenue Service (IRS) website or ask your workplace benefits administrator for information.

 Many financial planners say that even retirees need to keep some of their money invested for growth and income—in other words, in stocks and bonds—to meet the needs of a longer life.
 Conservative (low-risk) savings choices do not offer the returns necessary to make your money last.
 The investment plan that will work best for you depends on many factors, including your risk tolerance and financial resources.
 Learn more at the Securities & Exchange Commission (SEC) investor education website.
-Consider consulting a fee-only financial adviser rather than someone who earns a commission through your investments.
+If you would like professional investment help, consider consulting a fee-only financial adviser rather than someone who earns a commission through your investments.

 Retirement income

 To get an estimate of your monthly retirement benefit at different ages, create an online “my Social Security” account.
-The Social Security Administration (SSA) sends an annual paper statement to workers age 60 and over who aren’t receiving Social Security benefits and do not have an online account.
-But that is too infrequent to monitor your account for errors and plan for future benefits, so sign up for an online account now.
+The Social Security Administration (SSA) sends an annual paper statement to workers age 60 and over who aren’t receiving Social Security benefits and do not have an online account, but it’s important to be able to monitor your account regularly, to catch any errors and to plan for future benefits.
+Establishing an online account, rather than relying on a single annual statement, provides more flexibility.
 Your only other option is to submit a Form 7004 every time you want a printed copy (a four-to-six-week wait).

 Under ordinary circumstances, IRAs, 401(k) plans, pensions, annuities and other retirement plans can only be tapped without penalty beginning at age 59½.
-However, employees can take penalty-free distributions from their 401(k) or similar plan before age 59½ if they are at least 55 years old the year they retire, quit or get fired.
+However, employees can take penalty-free distributions from their 401(k) or similar plan before age 59½ if they are at least 55 years old the year they retire, quit or get fired; if they become permanently disabled; or if they have unreimbursed medical expenses exceeding 7.5% of adjusted gross income.
 Check with the plan administrator to find out its rules before counting on this option.

 You can withdraw your contributions from a Roth IRA at any time without paying a penalty, but you can only withdraw account earnings tax- and penalty-free beginning at age 59½, and only if the account is at least five years old.
 (There are some exceptions.)
 Learn more at the Charles Schwab website.